Moved blocks are typically used after importing existing infrastructure into Terraform to reorganize resources without destroying them.

 to = aws_instance.web_server

-}Unlike many other Terraform constructs, HashiCorp recommends retaining moved blocks in your configuration indefinitely, particularly in shared modules.
-This provides a clear migration path for users who might be using different versions of your module.
+}Unlike most other Terraform constructs, HashiCorp recommends you keep moved blocks in your configuration indefinitely, especially in shared modules.
+That gives a clear migration path to people who might be on different versions of your module.

 When resources need to move multiple times, use chained moved blocks to document the full history: